 Additionally, you should be publishing pictures and videos from company events (see below), lunch gatherings, and office routines.
 Tip: take the time to tag employees online so they (and all their connections) will be notified that they’re featured.

 Make your employee’s efforts feel like their additional efforts are worthwhile by showing them the direct impact their corporation has on the company’s social media statistics.
-Include them in any celebration of success.
+Include them in any celebration of the success of your small business.
 Remember – they don’t have to help and they can stop at any time, so make sure they feel appreciated.